 Ethiopia Crisis

-The overall humanitarian situation in Ethiopia has deteriorated significantly in 2022.
-Millions of Ethiopians remain displaced by conflict, insecurity, and climate-related shocks such as the ongoing drought.
-Ethiopia faces multiple causes of instability.
+The overall humanitarian situation in Ethiopia has improved significantly over the past two years, but 21.4 million people were still in need of emergency assistance in 2024.
+Millions of Ethiopians remain displaced by conflict, insecurity, and climate-related shocks such as droughts or floods, as well as other natural disasters such as earthquakes.
+Ethiopia faces multiple drivers of instability.
 Years of drought and conflict have left millions of Ethiopians without enough to eat.
-Many people have no water, medicine, food or shelter and fear for their lives.
+Many have no water, medicine, food or shelter and fear for their lives.

 Central African Republic Crisis